 The symptoms caused by NTM infection can vary between people, from causing no symptoms to causing symptoms such as a severe cough, fatigue and weight loss.

-Cross infection is taken very seriously by both Cystic Fibrosis New Zealand and the CF community.
+CFNZ and our CF community take the risk of cross infection seriously.
 If you’d like to know more about cross infection, have any concerns or would like some advice, please contact your local CF field worker.